-Robert O’Brien has served as White House National Security Advisor since being appointed to the post by Donald Trump in September last year.
+Robert O’Brien has served as White House National Security Advisor since being appointed to by Donald Trump in September last year.
 The position of national security adviser is one of the most prestigious in the US administration, but the office does not fall under the ministry but directly under the president himself.
 Four have held the position since Donald Trump took office in January 2017.

 “I don’t think racism is systemic in the police.
 I believe that 99.9% of our police officers are exemplary citizens.
 Many of them are African American, Hispanic or Asian, work in difficult neighborhoods, and work the hardest jobs in the country.
 I think they are wonderful, great Americans, “O’Brien told CNN in” State of the Union “when asked if he considered racial hatred to be a problem within the police department.From the protest, we protest at the St. Paul House in Minnesota.